About this guide

 Enhance fraud detection

 A fintech firm that offers a payments platform needs more streamlined fraud detection to better serve its customers and to stay competitive.
-With ISO 20022 granular real-time data, they can avoid false positives that may inhibit straight-through processing that keeps payments flowing smoothly.
-They are also better equipped to stop fraud in its tracks, avoiding potentially costly resolution efforts, saving time and money.
+With ISO 20022 granular real-time data, they can avoid false positives that may inhibit straight-through processing and keep payments flowing smoothly.
+The company is also better equipped to stop fraud in its tracks.
+By preventing costly resolution efforts, they can reduce processing time and risk, saving time and money.

 Message types and parties in a payment message chain: Fedwire Transfer Process Example